e-conomic/client-side-application-course/README.md

 <img width="100" height="100" src="http://ordrestyring.dk/wp-content/uploads/2015/05/e-conomic_ny.jpg" alt="e-conomic logo">
 </p>

-# Learn how to build client side applications with React and Redux (flux) at e-conomic
+# Learn how to build and architect modern client side applications with React at e-conomic

 Interested in learning how to build client side application with React and Redux?
 Look no further.
 This spring e-conomic will host a weekly class, where you can come and learn together with full time developers, that want to learn as well.
 We will create a space in e-conomic's development department where you have the time to learn, and where you can get help and feedback, in a nice environment in central Copenhagen.
 At e-conomic we have been pushing code using React to production for more than 2 years and we would love to share our experiences and learnings with you.